We’ve compiled the most common fees so you know exactly what to expect when starting your Colorado LLC.

 All business filings for your Colorado LLC must be submitted to the Colorado Secretary of State.

-Typically, the largest fee you’ll have to pay is the $50 filing fee for your Articles of Organization, but that fee is temporarily reduce to just $1.
-That fee relief is expected to last through the end of June 2023.
+Typically, the largest fee you’ll have to pay is the $50 filing fee for your Articles of Organization.
 However, if there are any paper documents that you need to file that qualify for expedited processing, you’ll pay a $150 fee for the faster processing timeframe.

 The Colorado Secretary of State accepts business filings fees by credit card, debit card, or a prepaid account.
 If paying by credit card, Visa, MasterCard, American Express, and Discover are all accepted.